 What is PM10?

-“PM”, Particulate Matter, is not a single pollutant, but refers to a complex mixture of solids and aerosols of varying shape, size, and chemical composition and may contain many chemical species like organic compounds, inorganic ions, metallic compounds, elementary carbon, etc. These atmospheric particles are defined by their diameter for air quality regulatory purposes.
+“PM”, Particulate Matter, is not a single pollutant, but refers to a complex mixture of solids and aerosols of varying shape, size, and chemical composition and may contain many chemical species like organic compounds, inorganic ions, metallic compounds, elementary carbon, etc. So, these atmospheric particles are defined by their diameter for air quality regulatory purposes.

-- Burning fossil fuels such as gasoline, oil, diesel or wood,
+- Burning fossil fuels such as gasoline, oil, diesel, or wood,

-- Waste burning
+- Also, waste burning activities

 - Crushing and grinding of rocks

-- Uncontrolled construction activities
+- Also, uncontrolled construction activities

-- Dust from factories, agriculture, landfills
+- Dust from factories, agriculture, and also from landfills

 - Emission from energy supply and industrial processes